shorwood/get-next-line/README.md

 - 'gnl_read' will read and push the file strings into a list.
 All the strings in the list are then assembled into a single string.
 Trailing characters after the first newline character are cut and saved for later.
 If the end of file is detected, we exit and return 0 ; else 1.

 - 'gnl_pipe' will search a specific file descriptor from the static list of 'GNL handlers'.
 If not found, will create and initialize one for us.
-Each 'GNL handlers' contains the file decriptor value, a list of strings, and an EOF flag.
+Each 'GNL handlers' contains the file descriptor value, a list of strings, and an EOF flag.

-# Final Mark
+# Final Mark : `125`
-_Awaiting Evaluation_